 Searches were conducted across four major electronic databases: Scopus, African Journals Online, Africa Digital Library, and PubMed.
-The search strategy was carefully designed to locate studies that examined key themes such as AI adoption and acceptance in educational delivery, the benefits of AI usage, and the potential risks or threats associated with the integration of AI technologies in sub-Saharan African education systems.
+The search strategy was carefully designed to locate studies that examined key themes, such as AI adoption and acceptance in educational delivery, the benefits of AI usage, and the potential risks or threats associated with integrating AI technologies into SSA education systems.
 To ensure the comprehensiveness and relevance of the review, a set of inclusion and exclusion criteria was developed.
 Studies were included if they were published between 2013 and 2023 and focused specifically on AI-related issues within educational contexts in sub-Saharan Africa.
-Studies were excluded if they were duplicates, non-empirical, or fell outside the defined regional and thematic scope.
+Studies were excluded if they were duplicates, non-empirical, or fell outside the defined regional and thematic scope of the review.